 Claire then sought the opportunity to test her practices on a commercial scale and held the position of Head Gardener at Poderi Crisci vineyard on Waiheke Island for three years.
 Here, Claire implemented Bokashi composting and demonstrated its significant impact in changing the soil structure from a sandy manganese to a nutrient-rich water-retaining soil.
 After developing fertile soils, she was tasked with growing Italian vegetables and flowers to supply the restaurant, establishing gardens suitable for weddings and hosting public workshops.

 For a further two years, Claire tested the results of large-scale sustainability and food production during a role as Garden Manager at Cable Bay Vineyards.
 She established extensive food gardens to supply their two busy restaurants, once again creating 100% of the soil using the Bokashi composting technique.
 The impressive results of her work here were used as a case study by ZingBokashi for the NZI Sustainable Business Network Awards, achieving a Commendation in the Restorative Impact category.

 Claire was also integral in implementing a zero waste policy at Cable Bay Vineyards to process food scraps from the restaurants and grape marque from the vineyards into compost, along with cardboard and paper in the worm farms.

-Claire now shares her time between projects with private clients, attending speaking engagements, hosting workshops and distributing an organic range of products that she believes in – find out more.
+Claire now shares her time between consulting on projects, attending speaking engagements, hosting workshops and distributing an organic range of products that she believes in – find out more.